SRIRAM-RA/sentisum/README.md

     2. `<Body />`
 7. I used `Redux` in order to manage the state and to optimize it.
 I gathered the filter data from the redux reducers to know how redux works.

-`Note` - I made some changes to the design so that it would be blissful to look
+`Note` - I made some changes to the design so that it would be blissful to look.

 ## Project link
     This project was developed and hosted in vercel.
 [Sentisum Task link](https://sentisum.vercel.app/)